meterio/token-list/README.md

 <-----padding 0------>   <-----token address in lower case------>   <-suffix->
 ```

+*NOTICE*
+if you do need to add the token, but not having resourceID assigned yet.
+Please give it an special value of `0xffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff` to indicate this situation for generator.

 3. prepare `config.json`

 Put your ERC20 information in `config.json`, for each network, create one entry in `tokens` list and set values.
 The fields that could be configured in `config.json` is defined with a ajv schema like this (as defined in [schema.js](./scripts/utils/schema.js)):